MaybeScripted/griefing-utils/README.md

 ## 0x06's Griefing Utils
 0x06's Griefing Utils is an addon for Meteor Client, that makes griefing faster and easier than ever before.

+Everything is original, no part is skidded. (except for things from old projects of mine)

+Every text field in the module config menu supports Starscript.

 ### Modules
 - `Anti Block Entity Lag` Lets you change the render distance of specified block entities."
 - `Anti Crash` Cancels packets that may freeze your game.